Naval Intelligence Essay Contest

 Each year NIP will identify a theme pertaining to maritime intelligence or intelligence support to naval forces.
 Any author (officer, enlisted, military or civilian, foreign or domestic) is eligible to enter with an original composition related to the annual theme.

-• What lessons should naval intelligence take from ongoing combat in the Red Sea?
+• What lessons should naval intelligence take from recent combat operations across the globe—and what potential lessons could represent negative learning for future operational environments?

 The following prizes will be awarded: